NickWentworth/portfolio/src/posts/chess/4-search.md

 ## Move Ordering

 To get the fullest benefit of alpha-beta, we want to trim as many branches as possible.
-If we aren't trimming any branches, there is no real difference between `alpha_beta()` and `dfs()`.
+If we aren't trimming any branches, there is no real difference between `alpha_beta()` and `minimax()`.

 Notice that the case for trimming a branch is when we go through a good move first.
 Having a higher `alpha` lower bound earlier on gives us a better chance of trimming branches later.
 Conversely, if we go through moves worst to best, we end up searching the branches we should be trimming.